 The lawsuit claims despite the fact that he was handcuffed and attempting to comply with demands being made of him, "officers nevertheless unleashed a torrent of physical violence upon their confused and fearful victim by beating him about the head with a club of an unknown type, as well as commanding their attack dog to attack him."

 "It's at that point that Deputy Banks strikes Mickail Myles twice in the back of the head," Dicks said.

-According to court documents, Banks claims he witnessed Myles being non-complaint once he got out of his car.
+According to court documents, Banks claims he witnessed Myles being non-compliant once he got out of his car.

-When asked in an a deposition why Banks delivered two blows to Mickail Myles head, Banks responded, "The initial strike he still wasn't complaint, so I delivered another strike."
+When asked in a deposition why Banks delivered two blows to Mickail Myles head, Banks responded, "The initial strike he still wasn't compliant, so I delivered another strike."

 Banks was asked in the deposition what Myles was not complaint with and responded, "Putting his hands behind his back."

 Myles was cited for resisting arrest but was never charged.